HTML PROGRAMMING:HTML – Elements

 Element vs tag

-• Tag: The actual markup inside angle brackets, like <p> or </p>.
+• Tag: The markup written inside angle brackets, such as <p> or </p>.

 Example: